cb-technologists/blog/content/posts/cjd-casc.md

 kubectl get svc -n ingress-nginx
 ```

-Finally, we provision the StatefulSet that controls the CJD Pod and Persistent Volume Claim.
+Finally, we provision the `StatefulSet` that controls the CJD Pod and `PersistentVolumeClaim`.
 The container image we use here is a custom image inheriting from the [official CJD Docker image](https://hub.docker.com/r/cloudbees/cloudbees-jenkins-distribution/).
-We'll examine the Dockerfile for this image in the next section, when we detail the configuration.
+We'll examine the `Dockerfile` for this image in the next section, when we detail the configuration.

-Additionally, you'll notice the creation of a few `secretRef` environment variables, as well as the setting of the `CASC_JENKINS_CONFIG` environment variable and the mounting of a `jenkins-casc` ConfigMap - these again will be expanded upon in the configuration section.
+Additionally, you'll notice the creation of a few `secretRef` environment variables, as well as the setting of the `CASC_JENKINS_CONFIG` environment variable and the mounting of a `jenkins-casc` `ConfigMap` - these again will be expanded upon in the configuration section.

 ```yaml
 ---